-Among my discards were the musts, oughts, and shoulds of life.
-I'd grown tired of a conscience demanding "You must go to the Valentine tea, you ought to visit the shut-ins more often, you should get up earlier."
-I'd fallen into Pavlov's dog syndrome: when the phone rings, answer; when someone, knocks, jump; when the dealer deals, pick up the cards, and play.
-By the time I'd done what everyone else wanted me to do there was no time left to do what I wanted to do.
-Having discarded some of the have-to cards, in the nick of time I reshuffled and drew a few of the want-to variety.
+musts, oughts, and shoulds of life. it's important to get the body behind I'd grown tired of a conscience it.
+In my case, during the transitional demanding "You must go to the period between decision to change Valentine tea, you ought to visit the and actual change, I did some spade shut-ins more often, you should get work.
+Since I wanted to write full up earlier."
+I'd fallen into Pavlov's time, I purchased relevant reference dog syndrome: when the phone rings, books, queried dozens of editors and answer; when someone, knocks, stepped up my spare time writing outjump; when the dealer deals, pick up put.
+Through the years I'd accumuthe cards, and play.
+By the time I'd lated over 8,000 index cards categodone what everyone else wanted me rized for sermon writing, plus into do there was no time left to do numerable fat files and countless what I wanted to do.
+Having discard-books.
+Using as criterion a would-be ed some of the have-to cards, in the writer's vision, I reshuffled cards, nick of time I reshuffled and drew a files and books and discarded the irfew of the want-to variety.